InertialMicrocavitationRheometry/inca/README.md

 - [x] Consolidate figure theme functions in figureappearance class
 - [x] Consolidate bubble analysis functions in bubbleanalysis class
 - [x] Consolidate functions related to importing and exporting data into InCA
-- [ ] Swap current mask overlay preview panel for triggerable panel/extend control panel so all components are visible at the same time
+- [x] Swap current mask overlay preview panel for triggerable panel/extend control panel so all components are visible at the same time
-- [ ] Surface Area/Volume of Revolution calculations
+- [x] Surface Area/Volume of Revolution calculations
-- [ ] Make it pretty
+- [x] Make it pretty
+- [ ] Finish the perimeter velocity calculation function
+- [ ] Integrate the perimeter velocity function with plotting and changing axes
+- [ ] Integrate polar fourier fit function
+- [ ] Write code for phase shift fourier fit function
+- [ ] Integrate phase shift fourier fit function
+- [ ] Introduce global app property app.fit as a struct to hold the fit data for the session
+- [ ] Figure out how to handle data during batch processing and switching between videos
+- [ ] Update the IMR export code to export fourier coefficients for any type of fit
+- [ ] Debug Frame inspector opening up a new figure window when launched
+- [ ] Overhaul the user manual
+- [ ] Enhance performance of Main Viewer Axes